ForestAdmin/documentation-user-guide/getting-started/master-your-ui/create-and-manage-smart-views.md

 A Smart View is page specially designed by your technical team using Javascript, HTML, and CSS.
 It is useful when you need extensive customization.

 {% hint style="info" %}
-If you think you need a Smart view, ask your technical team to design it for you.
+If you think you need a Smart View, ask your technical team to design it for you.
 {% endhint %}

 Here are a few examples: